-Postdoctoral Research Positions in Computational and Observational Astrophysics
+Postdoctoral Research Positions in Computational Astrophysics

 Applications are invited for a postdoctoral position in the area of computational astrophysics in the research group of Dr. Ondřej Pejcha at the Institute of Theoretical Physics, Charles University, Prague, Czech Republic.
 The successful candidates will lead development of new computational abilities to understand multi-dimensional evolution of catastrophic interactions of binary stars (mergers, common envelope, compact objects).
 The work will be performed within the project “Cat-In-hAT” funded by the ERC Starting Grant.